DETAILED CORRESPONDENCE

 a lane change controller configured to perform lane change control of causing the vehicle to autonomously change a lane from the traveling lane to a lane adjacent to the traveling lane (see [0004]-[0005]);

-after the lane change control has been started regardless of an operation of an occupant in the vehicle, the operation of the direction indicator is stopped (see [0088 "For example, in the above-described embodiments, during the travel by the automated or autonomous drive control while blinking the direction indicator 20, the control apparatus 100 may turn off the direction indicator 20 when detecting the driver's steering control and determining that the direction of the driver's steering control conflicts with the direction of the lane change by the automated or autonomous drive control.
+when the starting condition is established regardless of an operation of an occupant in the vehicle, the blink of the lamp of the direction indicator is stopped (see [0088 "For example, in the above-described embodiments, during the travel by the automated or autonomous drive control while blinking the direction indicator 20, the control apparatus 100 may turn off the direction indicator 20 when detecting the driver's steering control and determining that the direction of the driver's steering control conflicts with the direction of the lane change by the automated or autonomous drive control.
 Through this operation, the intention of not changing lanes is indicated to other vehicles traveling around the subject vehicle without forcing the driver to operate the direction indicator 20 to turn off.
 Examples of the scene in which the driver steers in the opposite direction to the direction of lane change while the direction indicator 20 is blinking include a scene in which the driver determines that the driver should travel straight ahead rather than change lanes."]).

-It would have been obvious to a person having ordinary skill in the art before the effective filing date of the invention to modify the vehicle control device of Nishiguchi to stop the operation of the direction indicator after the lane change control has been started and when the deviation suppression controller suppresses the deviation of the vehicle from the traveling lane as the vehicle moves in the opposite direction to the adjacent lane, as taught by Fu and Taniguchi, in order to counteract the occupant’s unintentional steering movement during the lane change and to indicate to other drivers that the vehicle is not yet changing lanes without requiring the occupant to manually turn off the indicator.
+It would have been obvious to a person having ordinary skill in the art before the effective filing date of the invention to modify the vehicle control device of Nishiguchi to stop the blink of the lamp of the direction indicator when the starting condition is established when the deviation suppression controller suppresses the deviation of the vehicle from the traveling lane as the vehicle moves in the opposite direction to the adjacent lane, as taught by Fu and Taniguchi, in order to counteract the occupant’s unintentional steering movement during the lane change and to indicate to other drivers that the vehicle is not yet changing lanes without requiring the occupant to manually turn off the indicator.

 Conclusion